Lucew/relationship-discovery/README.md

 ## Manual Reproduction
 In order to reproduce the results of our paper without docker, take the following steps:
 1. Clone this repository.
+2. Navigate to the repository folder within a console
-2. Install the necessary requirements using the `requirements.txt`
+3. Install the necessary requirements using the `requirements.txt`
-3. Run `python evaluateSPI.py` and `python fuseSPI.py` to compute the evaluation metrics (paper: section 3.3) and produce the ranking of the relationship measures (paper: section 3.4)
+4. Run `python evaluateSPI.py` and `python fuseSPI.py` to compute the evaluation metrics (paper: section 3.3) and produce the ranking of the relationship measures (paper: section 3.4)
-4. Using the jupyther notebook [plots_results_paper.ipynb](./plots_results_paper.ipynb) you can then reproduce all plots of the paper
+5. Using the jupyther notebook [plots_results_paper.ipynb](./plots_results_paper.ipynb) you can then reproduce all plots of the paper
-5. Run `python absoluteResultsTable.py` to create the .tex file for table 6 in the paper
+6. Run `python absoluteResultsTable.py` to create the .tex file for table 6 in the paper

-This repository also already contains the intermediate results from step 2.
-Therefore, you could start at step three right away after cloning the repository.
+This repository also already contains the intermediate results from step three.
+Therefore, you could start at step four right away after cloning the repository.

 ## Timing measurements